tracykteal/mothur-tutorial/index.md

 Go ahead and try it.
 Open up your new shared file.
 Rerun the subsampling and see if the re-subsampled one looks the same.
 This is easiest if you're running it on your own computer.
 Pair up with someone who is if you're not.

+### Others things to do with mothur (if you're really working with it)

+#### Exploring parameter space

+Let's say that instead of using the 0.03 cutoff when you make your shared file, you want to use 0.05?

+By default if you run the same command with a different parameter it just overwrites the previous files.
+Try running

+   `mothur > make.shared(list=stability.trim.contigs.good.unique.good.filter.unique.precluster.pick.pick.pick.an.unique_list.list, count=stability.trim.contigs.good.unique.good.filter.unique.precluster.uchime.pick.pick.pick.count_table, label=0.05)`

+and see.

+Rerun it again with 0.03 to get it back to where it was.

+Instead you can redirect the output to a new folder with set.dir.
+Let's try it.
+We'll tell mothur to use the input directory 'analyses/first' where we have all the files that have been generated already, then we'll set a new output directory.

+   `set.dir(input=../analyses/first, output=../analyses/second)`

+Then run

+   `mothur > make.shared(list=stability.trim.contigs.good.unique.good.filter.unique.precluster.pick.pick.pick.an.unique_list.list, count=stability.trim.contigs.good.unique.good.filter.unique.precluster.uchime.pick.pick.pick.count_table, label=0.05)`

+Ta da, the 0.05 file is now in 'second'.
+You can do this sort of thing anywhere along the path.
+Instead of explicitly setting the output and input, you can also point to an input file directly.

+   `mothur > make.shared(list=../analyses/first/stability.trim.contigs.good.unique.good.filter.unique.precluster.pick.pick.pick.an.unique_list.list, count=../analyses/first/stability.trim.contigs.good.unique.good.filter.unique.precluster.uchime.pick.pick.pick.count_table, label=0.05)`

+### Running mothur in batch mode

+Once you've run through mothur with your shiny new data, you're get to a point where you're happy with a certain set of parameters.
+Now you might want to set mothur up in batch mode.
+That's where you make a file with a bunch of commands and then just run that file.

+We have one of those files already in our data directory: stability.batch

+When you're doing this the fact that mothur remembers what files you used last is great, because you don't have to type it all out.

+Let's try making our own.
+On Mac you can use nano or emacs.
+On PC you can use something in MobaXterm or SublimeText.

+Put the first couple of commands we run in to a file, along with comments about what we are doing.

+    #set input and output directory
+    set.dir(input=~/Desktop/mothur-project/data/MiSeq_SOP, output=~/Desktop/mothur-project/analyses/first)
+    #make contigs
+    make.contigs(file=stability.files, processors=8)

+We're using the 'full path' of the file names here so there's no confusion.

 ### Looking at some of this data

 PAST - a GUI statistical package developed by Oyvind Hammer